AckerlyXu/heima/articles/twilio-dotnet-how-to-use-for-voice-sms.md

-<properties
+---
-	pageTitle="How to Use Twilio for Voice and SMS (.NET) | Microsoft Azure" description="Learn how to make a phone call and send a SMS message with the Twilio API service on Azure.
-Code samples written in .NET." services=""
+title: How to Use Twilio for Voice and SMS (.NET) | Microsoft Azure
+description: Learn how to make a phone call and send a SMS message with the Twilio API service on Azure.
+Code samples written in .NET.
-	documentationCenter=".net"
-	authors="devinrader"
-	manager="twilio"
-	editor=""/>

-<tags
-	ms.service="multiple"
-	ms.date="04/24/2015"
-	wacn.date=""/>
+services: ''
+documentationCenter: .net
+authors: devinrader
+manager: twilio
+editor: ''

+ms.service: multiple
+ms.date: 04/24/2015
+wacn.date: ''
+---

 # How to use Twilio for voice and SMS capabilities from Azure